Navigating Travel Industry Risks with Intelligent Communications

 Since their inception, telephone lines in the UK have been powered by the network of copper wiring known as the PSTN.
 However, given the data-intensive nature of the world today, these existing services are no longer suitable to carry the heavy data load imposed by people and businesses every day.
 Therefore, BT has made the decision to permanently switch off these lines in 2025, with businesses needing to switch to a fully digital phone system to remain connected.

-The PSTN network is set to be switched off by December 2025..
+The PSTN network was previously set to be switched off in December 2025 but has now been delayed until January 2027.
 If a business has not switched to a digital phone line by the time the switch-off occurs, it will lose not only its ability to make and receive calls but also to make wider communications if its business communication systems still rely on outdated lines.
 Furthermore, if a business relies on the PSTN for their connectivity through utilising solutions such as ADSL, they will also need to move to a fully digital solution, such as fibre to the premises.

 VOIP works by connecting a phone call over an internet connection, receiving the voice signals from the opposing phone and converting them from analogue signals into digital signals, before projecting them to the receiving device.
 As these calls are transformed into digital signals, they are far easier to manage, transfer, save and otherwise manipulate than traditional calls, which can be useful in a large, fast-paced business environment where calls need to be moved or saved consistently without loss.